vafagh/PowerPinger/README.md

 # 🎯 PowerPinger - Advanced Network Censorship Detection Tool

-A comprehensive PowerShell-based network scanner designed to detect internet censorship patterns through intelligent ping and port scanning.
-Originally developed to understand and circumvent network restrictions in Iran and other censored environments.
+A lightweight, standalone PowerShell-based network scanner designed to detect internet censorship patterns through intelligent ping and port scanning. **Runs natively on Windows 10+ without any additional software installation or dependencies** - perfect for deployment in censored networks where software restrictions apply.

+**Key Benefits:**
+- 🚀 **Zero Dependencies**: Works with built-in Windows PowerShell (no downloads required)
+- 📦 **Ultra Portable**: ~1000 lines of code + IP list files easily transferable into restricted networks
+- 🛡️ **Censorship Detection**: Originally developed to understand and circumvent network restrictions in Iran and other censored environments
+- ⚡ **Instant Deployment**: Ready to run on any Windows 10+ system immediately

 ## 🚀 Features